 Civil litigation involves the legal pursuit to find a solution, or resolution, for a dispute or matter that does not involve criminal charges overseen by a prosecutor.
-Cases can be filed by an individual or litigation law firm in Washington, DC.
+Cases can be filed by an individual or law firm.
 However, it’s recommended to opt with the latter to ensure the process is smooth and hassle free.
 Once your claim has been established, and a case filed, a lawyer can prepare to find a solution through arbitration, mediation, or trial.

 Typically, the core reason to file a litigation claim is to seek a remedy such as monetary damages or equitable relief.
 The latter requires a judge to order the defending party to refrain from participating in a certain action for a period.
 For example, a judge might order the party to stay away from the defending party, or else face punishment.

 Litigation lawyers are the lawyers that help you file a legal claim or defend against a legal claim.
 They’re the ones in the courtrooms, who are prosecuting or defending their client.
 You probably most often associate litigation lawyer’s with television and movies because we see a lot of courtroom dramas.
 The job isn’t as glamorous as Hollywood likes to portray—nor are the cases they deal with as glamorous as seen on television.

 A litigation lawyer is going to advise you, and guide you through filing a case—or defending against one.
 They’re going to help you determine if your situation warrants a litigation lawyer or another type of lawyer.
 They will not let you hire them if you do not actually need a litigation lawyer, it’d be a waste of your time and resources and of theirs.